 The Government of Canada is establishing the position of Chief Science Advisor, which will report to the Prime Minister and the Minister of Science.
 Transparent communication of science and evidence-based policy-making are among the federal government's top priorities.
 The new Chief Science Advisor will play a key role in fulfilling that commitment.

 The Chief Science Advisor's main function will be to advise the government on how to ensure that government science is fully available to the public, that scientists are able to speak freely about their work, and that scientific analyses are considered when the government makes decisions.
 The Chief Science Advisor will focus on how scientific information is disseminated and used by the federal government, and how evidence is incorporated into government-wide decision-making.
 This will include a particular emphasis on federal scientific research and activities.
 Looking to broader scientific issues, as an adviser and coordinator of advice, the Chief Science Advisor will aim to provide impartial scientific advice on key issues with science or research components of relevance to Canada.

-Candidates must apply online by January 27, 2017, via the Governor in Council website.
+Candidates must apply online by 11:59 p.m.
+Eastern Time on February 13, 2017, via the Governor in Council Appointments website.
 Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the on-line application.

 Salary Range: Under review

 Position Location: Ottawa, Ontario